 There is risk in attending summer camps, and specific outdoor activities including sailing, blacksmithing, mountain biking, backpacking, lacrosse and select others may be mask-optional and may at times break 6’ distancing guidance.
 The good news is these activities are outside where risk of transmission is extremely low.

 However, if you are unable to accept this level of risk, we completely understand and ask that you consider registering next summer instead.

-What modifications is Tahoe Summer Camps taking to address this situation and be as proactive as possible?
+What modifications are Tahoe Summer Camps taking to mitigate health risks?

-- Required daily Health Screening for all campers, employees and staff.
+- Required weekly Health Screening for all campers, employees and staff.

 - Participants interact primarily with their camp or cohort.

 - Overnight campers and staff must provide a negative covid test within 72hrs of trip start.

 - Eliminated all primarily indoor camps where ventilation, and shared supplies would present health issues.
 Summer ‘21 eliminated indoor camps include; STEM Robotics, Arduino, Video Production and Performing Arts.

 - Many camp counselors and staff will be fully vaccinated, as many hires are professional educators and guides and were vaccinated in February ‘21.